How Long Do Drugs Stay in Your System?

 Your Metabolism Impacts How Long Drugs Stay in Your System

-Additionally, your metabolism affects how quickly traces of a drug will be flushed from your system as well.
+Additionally, your metabolism affects how quickly traces of a drug will be flushed from your system.
 An individual with a high metabolic rate will expel elements of drugs in the system much faster than an individual with a slower metabolism.
 Drug testing can be anxiety-provoking for many reasons.
-If you worry you cannot pass a drug test and find yourself asking, “how long do drugs stay in your system?”, then this question should be part of a larger discussion with your legal counsel.
+If you worry you cannot pass a drug test and ask yourself, “How long do drugs stay in your system?” this question should be part of a more extensive discussion with your legal counsel.
 Whatever you do, do not be intimidated by a strict judge.
-If you have the right representation, your attorney will know how best to help you.
+If you have the best representation, your attorney will know how to help you.

 Criminal Defense Attorneys with a Track Record of Success

-We cannot stress enough the importance of enlisting reputable, experienced, and competent legal counsel no matter your legal situation.
-The lawyers with LEWIS & DICKSTEIN, P.L.L.C. are experienced and have represented countless clients facing charges of probation violation, drug possession, charged with a DUI, intent to deliver marijuana crimes, and other charges where drug testing may be required.
+No matter your legal situation, we cannot sufficiently stress the importance of enlisting reputable, experienced, and competent legal counsel.
+The lawyers with LEWIS & DICKSTEIN, P.L.L.C. are experienced and have represented countless clients facing charges of probation violation, drug possession, charged with an OWI or DUI, intent to deliver marijuana crimes, and other charges where drug testing may be required.